jito-foundation/jito-solana/docs/src/operations/guides/validator-start.md

 solana balance --lamports
 ```

-Read more about the [difference between SOL and lamports here](https://solana.com/docs/intro#what-are-sols).
+Read more about the difference between SOL and lamports here: [What is SOL?](https://solana.com/docs/references/terminology#sol), [What is a lamport?](https://solana.com/docs/references/terminology#lamport).

 ## Create Authorized Withdrawer Account